neuroergoISAE/EEGMicrostates/README.md

 - Duration : mean duration of the microstate at each occurence
 - Coverage : total duration of the microstate over the epoch
 - GEV : Global Explained Variance of the microstate
-- MspatCorr : Correlation of the microstates
+- MspatCorr : Microstate Spatial Correlation

 **Segmentation methods** :
 - ‘modkmeans’ Mofidied K-means